 Gene Stone is the author or co-author of over thirty books, including The Secrets of People Who Never Get Sick and the No.1 New York Times bestseller Forks Over Knives.

 Born in Christchurch, New Zealand, in 1991, Ben Stokes moved to Cumbria with his family at the age of 11.
 He made his debut for Durham CCC in 2009, and just two years later pulled on an England shirt for the first time.The highlights of his explosive England career to date have included scoring the fastest ever Test century at Lord's (against New Zealand in May 2015) and England's fastest ever Test double-century (against South Africa at Cape Town in January 2016).
 His bowling spell of 6-36 at Trent Bridge in August 2015 helped England to regain the Ashes.
-He has also played for the Melbourne Renegades in Australia's Big Bash League, and Rising Pune Supergiant in the Indian Premier League.He has a partner and two young children.
+He has also played for the Melbourne Renegades in Australia's Big Bash League, and Rising Pune Supergiant and the Rajasthan Royals in the Indian Premier League.He is married with two young children.

 Caroline Stickland was born in 1955.
 With a degree in English and American Literature from the University of East Anglia, she became involved in adult literacy tutoring.
 Her first novel, THE STANDING HILLS, was shortlisted for a Betty Trask Award and the Georgette Heyer Historical Novel Prize.
 This was followed by A HOUSE OF CLAY, THE DARKNESS OF CORN, AN ANCIENT HOPE and THE DARKENING LEAF.